How to prepare your home for winter

 Insulate your home*

 Without proper insulation, any heat you create will easily escape from your home.
-By double-checking your insulation, you can not only stay warm through the season, but you might also spend less on your energy bills.
+By finding more ways to insulate your home, you can not only stay warm through the season, but you might also spend less on your energy bills.
+Below are some heating tips to consider for winter.

 Invest in smart heating solutions

-There’s a wide range of smart thermostats on the market and at a variety of price points.
-These clever gadgets enable you to control your heating remotely, meaning you can schedule your heating to come on while you’re on your way home so it’s warm once you arrive.
+There’s a wide range of smart thermostats and smart meters on the market and at a variety of price points.
+These clever gadgets enable you to control your heating throughout the day, meaning you can schedule your heating to come on while you’re on your way home so it’s warm once you arrive.
+Some models use an in home display to help you manage your settings, while others even have their own app, so you can make adjustments remotely.

 If you combine a smart thermostat with a Thermostatic Radiator Value (TRV) then they can also detect when you’ve left the house and can enable you to adjust the temperature of each room in your house individually.
 This means you don’t need to rely on switches or timers to save money on your energy bills.